klebgenomics/Kleborate/README.md

 * Results in these columns should be interpreted as simply binary yes/no calls.
 * By default, a gene is called as present if it is detected in a single sequence with >90% identity and >80% coverage of the allele sequence from the virulence plasmid pLVPK.
 Note that rmpA and rmpA2 are ~85% homologous and are reported separately.
 * If multiple hits to the same query sequence are found in a given assembly, we attempt to report these separately.
 The NTUH-K2044 genome carries iroBCDN and rmpA in two locations (one on the virulence plasmid, one in the ICEKp1), and this should be reported as iroBDCN;iroBCDN and rmpA;rmpA as seen in the example above.

+#### Virulence score
+This is a simple score from 0-3 to roughly quantify how virulent the strain is:
+* 0 = no virulence loci
+* 1 = only yersiniabactin
+* 2 = one or more virulence loci other than yersiniabactin (colibactin, aerobactin, salmochelin, hypermucoidy or any combination of these)
+* 3 = yersiniabactin and one or more other virulence loci

 #### Wzi gene allele (marker of capsule type)
 * The closest match amongst the _wzi_ alleles in the BIGSdb will be reported.